Benefits of Air Pollution Control

 Continuous Emissions Monitoring Systems help companies comply to regulations and standards including: The Compliance Assurance Monitoring (CAM) Rule, EPA standards, National Emissions Standards for Hazardous Air Pollutants (NESHAPS), New Source Performance Standards (NSPS) and New Source Review (NSR).

 Emissions Control Systems

 Emission control systems are air filters systems.
-Their job is to catch pollutants as they move through them, so that 1) the pollutants do not enter the environment and 2) the company using the filters keep their pollution output at or under legal levels.
+Their job is to catch pollutants as they move through them, so -1) the pollutants do not enter the environment and, 2) the company using the filters keep their pollution output at or under legal levels.

 Emission control systems are essential to anyone conducting industrial processes that produce unhealthy byproducts.
 Combustion, for example, produces sulfur, carbon monoxide, unburned hydrocarbons and nitrogen oxides.
 All of these gases are bad for the environment and bad for people.

 Control systems can achieve their goals in a number of different ways.
-Mainly, they 1) capture and hold onto contaminants, or 2) convert them into something more safe that they can release into the environment or recirculate, like carbon dioxide or water vapor.
+Mainly, they 1) capture and hold onto contaminants, or 2) convert them into something safer that they can release into the environment or recirculate, like carbon dioxide or water vapor.